 I arranged my books first because they take up the most space, and then I anchored the end with a little Easter tree and added in a couple of Noe Solid Milk Chocolate Bunnies.
 I finished it off with some little speckled eggs nestled in the grass.

-I hung up the paint-chip garland I made about four years ago (still going strong!) and ta-da!
+I hung up the paint-chip garland I made about four years ago (still going strong!) and ta-da, there you have a handful of super easy Easter decorating ideas!
 It’s looking very festive at my house, and my girls are in heaven.

 And if you happen to accidentally eat Noe the Bunny before the month is up and you have to buy some replacements the night before Easter, I won’t judge you a bit.
 It happens to the best of us.